OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 * `174.129.166.49$network` - blocks access to `174.129.166.49:*`.
 * `@@174.129.166.49$network` - makes AdGuard bypass data to the endpoint.
 No other rules will be applied.

-> **Compatibility with different versions of AdGuard.** Only AdGuard for Windows, Mac, Android are technically capable of using this type of rules.
+> **不同版本 AdGuard 的兼容性** Only AdGuard for Windows, Mac, Android are technically capable of using this type of rules.

 <a id="app-modifier"></a>
 #### **`app`**